Biodynamic Craniosacral Balancing Therapy

 The beauty of this therapy is its simplicity.
 Working with the subtle movements in the body’s fluid and tissue fields, a CST practitioner is being listened for and the natural movement towards stillness is seen as deeply healing.
 The approach to the work includes a developed model of working with trauma processes.
 The therapists deep presence and touch are the key components in creating a Relational Field that generates a deep sense of safety and capacity to heal from within.
 The therapy is gaining a lot of recognition and popularity because of its profound therapeutic effects expecially when experienced over multiple sessions.

 A biodynamic craniosacral session can embody some deep spiritual truths and is centered on the principle that the physical/ emotional/ spiritual /energetic system of the body is actually one whole system.
 So touching one part of the body, we touch the whole.
 The practitioner senses the body’s deep rhythms to help bring our system into alignment.

 Rose Healing clients report noticing a deep sense of relaxation as one of their first sensations during a session.
 As restrictions are released, sometimes memories of trauma and injury can arise.
 These memories are often stored in the connective tissue of the body.
 Working together, the practitioner and client allow expression of these memories and feelings, often reducing or eliminating dysfunction in the area involved.
 This process is called somatic-emotional release.
 Somatic Emotional Release (SER) is helpful with a great may issues including: anxiety, stress, depression, PTSD, mood swings, nervousness, unexpressed or unhealed grief.

 Where there is a group of therapists working together, the process can be greatly enhanced.
-Rosemary often co-treats clients with many renowned psychotherapists including those at the Lighthouse Retreat and Wellness Center and the Westchester Healing Group.
+Rosemary often co-treats clients with many renowned psychotherapists in the Hudson Valley including those at the Lighthouse Retreat and Wellness Center.